-- (a) Within 60 days of service of the request to participate in presuit mediation, each potential defendant shall accept or reject the potential plaintiff's request for presuit mediation by mailing a certified letter to counsel or if the party is unrepresented to the potential plaintiff. - (b) If the potential defendant agrees to participate, within 60 days of the service of the request to participate in presuit mediation, each potential defendant shall serve a responsive certificate on the potential plaintiff by mailing a certified letter indicating that he or she, or his or her counsel, has consulted with a qualified expert within the meaning of section 1643 of this title and that expert is of the opinion that there are reasonable grounds to defend the potential plaintiff's claims of medical negligence.
-Notwithstanding the potential defendant's acceptance of the request to participate, if the potential defendant does not serve such a responsive certificate within the 60-day period, then the potential plaintiff need not participate in the presuit mediation under this title and may file suit.
+(a) Within 60 days of service of the request to participate in presuit mediation, each potential defendant shall accept or reject the potential plaintiff's request for presuit mediation by mailing a certified letter to counsel or if the party is unrepresented to the potential plaintiff.

+(b) If the potential defendant agrees to participate, within 60 days of the service of the request to participate in presuit mediation, each potential defendant shall serve a responsive certificate on the potential plaintiff by mailing a certified letter indicating that he or she, or his or her counsel, has consulted with a qualified expert within the meaning of section 1643 of this title and that expert is of the opinion that there are reasonable grounds to defend the potential plaintiff's claims of medical negligence.
+Notwithstanding the potential defendant does not serve such a responsive certificate within the food and the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the opinion that the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the opinion that the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the opinion that the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the opinion that the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the opinion that the potential defendant does not serve such a responsive certificate within the food agreement of the presuit is of the potential plaintiff need not participate in the presuit is of the presuit is plaintiff need not participate in the presuit is of the potential plaintiff need not participate is the presuit is of the presuit is plaintiff need not participate in the presuit is plaintiff need not participa mediation under this title and may file suit.
 If the potential defendant is willing to participate, presuit mediation may take place without a responsive certificate of merit from the potential defendant at the plaintiff's election.